Tomatoats/Enterprise-Computing-Project-3/README.md

-# SQLConnect by Alexys Octavio Veloz!
+# SQLConnect

-## This is a two-tier Client-Server Java-Based Application interacting with MySQL databases using JDBC for connectivity!
+This is a two-tier Client-Server Java-Based Application interacting with MySQL databases using JDBC for connectivity!

-### This application uses Java to create a front-end GUI (Client Side) application to connect to MySQL servers.
+This application uses Java to create a front-end GUI (Client Side) application to connect to MySQL servers.

+## Authors
+Alexys Octavio Veloz

+## Acknowledgements
+This was a project for my Enterprise Computing Class in UCF that turned out to be a success.

+##

 Hello and Welcome to SQLConnect!
 This uses JDBC to connect to MySQL Servers, which you can use to enter SQL functions and see the results.